bitnami/charts/bitnami/mariadb-galera/README.md

 > Note: Some of these procedures can lead to data loss, always make a backup beforehand.

 To restart the cluster you need to check state in which it is after being stopped, also you will need the previous password for the `rootUser` and `mariabackup`, and the deployment name.
 The value of `safe_to_bootstrap` in `/bitnami/mariadb/data/grastate.dat`, will indicate if it safe to bootstrap form that node.
-In the case it is other than node 0, it is needed to choose one and force the bootstraping from it.
+In the case there is not nodes safe to bootstrap from, it is needed to choose one and force the bootstraping from it.

 #### Checking `safe_to_boostrap`

-First you need to get the name of the persistent volume claims (pvc), for example:
+First you need to get the name of the persisten volume claims (pvc), for example:

 ```bash
 $ kubectl get pvc